neo-project/docs/en-us/node/api/getaccountstate.md

-# Getaccountstate Method
+# getaccountstate Method

-Query the account asset information, according to the account address.
+Queries the account asset information, according to the account address.

 ## Parameter Description